numanvrl/SimpleChess/README.md

 # SimpleChess
-This is a simple school project that written on Java and lets you play Chess on command line of the Java Editors.
+This is a simple school project that written on Java and lets you play Chess, on command line of the Java Editors.
 # For gameplay mechanics
 * There is no check mechanic in the game unlike orijinal chess.
 * The pieces with the Upper Case letters are White Pieces and the pieces with the Lower Case letters are Black Pieces.